AshtonSBradley/BoseFermiLerch.jl/README.md

 # BoseFermiLerch.jl

-Our aim is to accurately and reliably evaluate upper incomplete Bose and Fermi integrals.
-We provide robust evaluation for a wide range of arguments such as occurs in thermal ultra-cold gases.
+Upper incomplete Bose and Fermi integrals.
+Robust evaluation for a wide range of arguments such as occurs in thermal ultra-cold gases.
+Based on the [Lerch transcendent](https://en.wikipedia.org/wiki/Lerch_zeta_function) and its upper incomplete integral extension.

 ## Now
-- [x] Give definitions for upper incomplete Bose and Fermi integrals, and upper incomplete Lerch transcendent integral.
+- [x] Give definitions for upper incomplete Bose and Fermi integrals, and upper incomplete Lerch transcendent.
-- [x] Provide reliable numerical evaluation, tested for a wide range of arguments.
-This is done with adaptive quadrature, and while not particularly slow, is also not optimally fast.
+- [x] Reliable numerical evaluation, tested for a wide range of arguments, using adaptive quadrature.

 ## Future

-- [ ] implement fast evaluation using Chebychev (see e.g. [GSL](https://github.com/JuliaMath/GSL.jl)) and asymptotic expansions.
+- [ ] fast evaluation using Chebychev (see e.g. [GSL](https://github.com/JuliaMath/GSL.jl)) and asymptotic expansions.

 ## Definitions
 ### Bose-Einstein integrals